Codeglee/codeglee.github.io/_posts/2020-04-19-wake-up-to-redux.markdown

 excerpt_separator:  <!--more-->
 ---

-# Wake up to Redux - a state management pattern

 #### Take a breath
 I'm about to tell you a dark tale.
 A story not so far from reality in a lot of codebases, as one might like to think.